 By monitoring the assets, the liabilities and the owner’s equity, and any changes in them using the financial reporting by the company, one can know that what it can expect in the future and should be changed now for the future.
 It also shows the availability of resources by the company for future growth.

 There is a company A ltd., manufacturing the bottles in the market.
 It got an order to manufacture and deliver a massive quantity of bottles in the next year.
 Now, the management of the company wants to know whether it has sufficient assets for the manufacturing of the products so that it can meet with the existing demand of the bottles in the market along with fulfilling the new bulk order on time.

 So, with the help of the financial reporting, the management of the company can get to know the capacity of the existing assets and whether the company requires any additional resources for the purpose of fulfilling the new order received by it.

 Summary of Financial Reporting Objectives

-The objective of financial reporting is tracking, analyzing and reporting the income of the concerned business.
-The purpose of the financial reports is to properly examine that whether the resources are used properly or not in the business, what is the company’s cash flow along with the details of cash flows from each activity of business; how are the performance and the financial health of the business.
+The objective of financial reporting is tracking, analyzing, and reporting the income of the concerned business.
+The purpose of the financial reports is to properly examine that whether the resources are appropriately used or not in the business, what is the company’s cash flow along with the details of cash flows from each activity of business; how are the performance and the financial health of the business.
 This reporting helps the investors of the company in making informed decisions about the business in which they invested or thinking of investing is operating.